bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/scientific_method.md

 }
 \]

-to:
+becomes:

 \[
 \boxed{
-\text{improving the process by which systems learn about the world}
+\text{learning how to improve the process of learning about the world}
 }
 \]

-The central empirical hypothesis:
+The central prediction:

 \[
 \boxed{